-Minced chicken cooked in soy sauce, sugar, sake and mirin.
-Served over rice with egg and greens.
+Soboro don is minced chicken cooked in soy sauce, sugar, sake and mirin served over rice with egg and greens.
 The chicken is seasoned like teriyaki but a bit sweeter.

 For the eggs